Pinpoint tests — car equipped with OSC

 Go to B3

-B3: CHECKING THE POWERTRAIN CONTROL MODULE AND VEHICLE WIRING HARNESS FOR POWER
+B3: CHECK THE POWERTRAIN CONTROL MODULE AND VEHICLE WIRING HARNESS FOR POWER SUPPLY

 • Is there any voltage present?